 UCMC residents acquire their pediatric anesthesia training at the Cincinnati Children's Hospital Medical Center (CHMC) which is ranked #3 in the nation among all Honor Roll hospitals in the US News & World Report’s best children’s hospital ranking in 2020-21.
-With more than 600 registered beds, Cincinnati Children’s had more than 1.3 million patient encounters and served patients from all 50 states and 58 countries, including 589 international patients, in fiscal 2017.
+With more than 694 registered beds, Cincinnati Children’s had more than 1.25 million patient encounters and served patients from all 50 states and 51 countries.

 The Pediatric Anesthesia Department at Cincinnati Children's performs over 25,000 anesthetics and 5,000 pain consults each year.
 Children's performs all types of surgeries, including cardiac, neurological, craniofacial, transplantation, and major spine operations.
 Cincinnati Children's anesthesia faculty are internationally recognized in anesthesia for premature infants, fetal surgery, pediatric cardiac surgery, difficult airway problems, and chronic pain conditions.

 Our residency provides state-of-the-art facilities, cutting edge NIH-funded research, focused didactics, and a wide range of advanced training.
 The intimate size of our residency program, coupled with the wide variety and high complexity of cases at UC, provides a unique learning experience for residents, which can be matched by few programs.

 Andrew Friedrich, MD

 Professor and Chair